I study emotional responses in relationships and write about them to help others with self-awareness and improve their

-Some people in need of help will outright refuse to accept any proposed solutions.
+Some people who need help will outright refuse to accept any proposed solutions.
 We can’t help these people, and we shouldn’t even try.
 It will only frustrate our friends and waste our time.

 These people get frustrated when friends try to help because they have unresolved emotional issues that cause them to stay in the same situation.

 I have had to walk away several times when a friend would ask for advice.
 I knew they were in denial.
 They argued with all the solutions I would offer.
 Unfortunately, I would later discover that they made things worse.
 That was their choice.
 There is nothing we can do about it.